alan-turing-institute/data-safe-haven-team/WaysofWork.md

 - Attended by Project working team
 - Purpose: work together in issues identified during weekly

-Co-working time is an unstructured hour for synchronous work
+Co-working time is an unstructured hour for synchronous work.
+It allows to address matters as they arise, team members can propose any topics or task to work together on during the week or directly at the start of the meeting.

+It has proven useful as well to quickly address team wide discussions when a monthly meeting is still too far ahead, or to collaborative write funding applications.

 ### Monthly meeting
 Key facts